Atlassian is retiring Data Center – what does it mean and what are your options?

 What does this mean for you?

-One way or another, Atlassian’s decision means you must take action soon.
-Staying on Data Center is not an option beyond March 2029.
+One way or another, Atlassian’s decision means you must take action soon, certainly well before the cut-off date.

 Your reliance on Marketplace (and in-house) apps and their availability and efficacy in Cloud